 I am so excited to share this project with you!
 Besides purchasing and renovating our home, which we used a contractor for most of the big renovations, this is BMW’s and my biggest DIY project to date!
 We had a weird alcove-type space in our primary suite that I just couldn’t figure out what to do with.

 Once we found out we were expecting, I knew that we needed to maximize storage in our house… and get BMW things out of the guest room closet.
-Despite having a master suite, our home only had one basic closet in the master bedroom, which was definitely not big enough for all our clothes and shoes.
-So we decided to install and customize the IKEA Pax closet system and make them look like custom built ins!
+Despite having a primary suite, our home only had one basic closet in the primary bedroom, which was definitely not big enough for all our clothes and shoes.
+So we decided to install and customize the IKEA Pax closet system and make it look like custom built ins!
 We are so happy with the results and honestly have more storage than we know what to do with!
 I am sharing every detail of our step by step project so that you can recreate this look in your home!
 Hang tight– this is a long post!